abhinavn1-droid/regex-search/README.md

 - **Markup Support**: Full text search in HTML/XML files with element paths and structure
 - **Markdown Support**: Full text search in Markdown files with heading hierarchy and block context
 - **Word Support**: Full text search in Word documents with section and paragraph context
+- **RTF Support**: Full text search in RTF documents with section and formatting context
 - **Excel Support**: Full text search in Excel spreadsheets with sheet and cell context